ellierutherford/HotelBookingSystem/Diary_Matt.md

 Getting a record down now of when the rooms are occupied.
 Had to make one more interface, but nothing too bad.
 Very happy with the day's progress.
 -----

+Ellie has done a query for availability, incorporate it into a view somewhere as a precursor to getting it in functions....